-With an 8:1 student-faculty ratio, average class size of 24, and 80 percent of classes with fewer than 30 students, Emory College undergraduates get to know the faculty, are inspired to learn from their knowledge, and create connections for a lifetime.
+With small classes (82 percent under 30 students) Emory College undergraduates get to know the faculty, are inspired to learn from their knowledge, and create connections for a lifetime.

 General Education RequirementsThe general education component of an Emory undergraduate education is organized to present an array of intellectual approaches and perspectives as ways of learning rather than a prescribed body of content.
 Its purposes are to develop students' competencies in the skills and methods of writing, quantitative methods, a second language, and physical education; to acquaint students with methodologies that characterize the humanities, the social sciences, and the natural sciences as the three broad divisions of learning in the arts and sciences; to deepen students' perspectives on national, regional, and global history and culture, and to give every student some exposure to an interactive seminar experience.
 These purposes are met by a student's choosing from a range of individual courses within a clearly defined framework.